deepakchoudhary-dc/agentic-deep-researcher/README.md

 An MCP-powered multi-agent deep researcher that performs comprehensive web searches using LinkUp API and provides detailed, fast responses using an optimized Ollama setup.

+YOU NEED TO HAVE OLLAMA INSTALLED ON YOUR LOCAL MACHINE TO MAKE IT WORK.
 ## ✨ Features

 - **⚡ Fast & Detailed**: Optimized for speed while maintaining comprehensive responses